allegro/blog/_posts/2021-03-19-kotlin-scripting.md

 Using kotlin-main-kts has a lot of pros. `*.main.kts` scripts are supported out of the box in IntelliJ, even outside the source directories.
 It gives you highlighting and navigation, autocomplete code and resolves dynamic dependencies.
-What's more third party libraries can be used in scripts, including them as dependencies using directives or annotations, and specified with gradle-style with group id, artifact id and version.
+What's more, third party libraries can be used in scripts, including them as dependencies using directives or annotations, and specified with gradle-style with group id, artifact id and version.
 For example if you write a script which copies data from a csv file and inserts the data to a database you need to use a connector.
 You can achieve this by `@file:DependsOn` annotation.
 The sample below show